Middle Tennessee Scheduled Lane Closures

 The resurfacing on SR 1 from near south of Woodmont Blvd.
 (MM 13) to 15th Ave.
 (MM 17)

 - Nightly, 8 p.m. – 5 a.m., (Excl.
-Holiday Restrictions), There will be multiple, alternating lane closures for guardrail, concrete and utility adjustment operations.
+Weekends) There will be multiple, alternating lane closures for guardrail, concrete and utility adjustment operations.

 DAVIDSON COUNTY, SR 112